bevyengine/bevy-website/content/news/2022-04-12-bevy-0.7/index.md

 }
 ```

-## Auto-Labeled Systems For Nicer System Ordering
+## Ergonomic System Ordering

 <div class="release-feature-authors">authors: @cart, @aevyrie, @alice-i-cecile, @DJMcNab</div>

 Bevy uses "labels" to define ordering constraints between its ECS systems when they run in parallel.
-In previous versions of Bevy, the only option was to define custom labels:
+In previous versions of Bevy, the only way to order systems was to define custom labels:

 ```rust
 #[derive(SystemLabel, Clone, Hash, Debug, PartialEq, Eq)]